Gichbuoy/RESTful_API/README.md

 - User creation, editting, getting and deletion through API endpoints
 - Comprehensive API documentation for easy integration with the frontend
 - Unit tests to ensure the reliability and functionality of the API
-- Integration with Insomnia, a user-friendly REST API client for testing API endpoints and development
+- Integration with [**Insomnia**](https://docs.insomnia.rest/insomnia/get-started), a user-friendly REST API client for testing API endpoints and development

 * Communicate with your backend.
 HTTP and HTTP methods and codes.